-If the criteria above applies to you, you should apply to see if you are eligible under the Free School Meal Scheme.
-This applies even if your child is in KS1 and entitled to the Universal Infant Free School Meals, as it will automatically follow them through the school.
-The other benefit from being eligible for free school meals pupils, is that the school can claim the Pupil Premium grant.
+If the criteria above applies to you, it is important that you apply to see if you are eligible under the Free School Meal Scheme.
+This applies even if your child is in KS1 and entitled to the Universal Infant Free School Meals, as it will automatically follow them through the school and will also bring additional funding through the Pupil Premium Grant to the school.

 What is Pupil Premium?

-Pupil Premium is extra money paid direct to schools for each child who is eligible for free school meals due to the household being on a low income.
+Pupil Premium is extra money paid directly to schools for each child who is eligible for free school meals due to the household being on a low income from Reception upwards.
 It is used to support your child’s education.
-This can mean academic support, financial help such as free school trips and after-school clubs and other ways in which we can support your child.
+This can mean academic support, financial help such as with school trips, music lessons and after-school clubs and other ways in which we can support your child.
 This will be carried out in a confidential manner, so that your child would not be identifiable to other students or parents.

-You can see if you are eligible by completing the enclosed form or applying through:-
+You can check if you are eligible by completing the enclosed form or applying through:-

 Donations and Gift Aid

-We ask that parents to make a contribution of £9 per annum per child to support the Governors responsibility to maintain the building and grounds.
-This is a voluntary contribution and it will not be detrimental to your child if you do not contribute.
-This donation can be made through our online facility or if you are unable to pay by this method, you can contribute by cash or cheque (made payable to St Mary’s School Governors’ Fund).
-If you are a tax payer we may also be able to claim an additional 25% on your donation, so please tick the Gift Aid box.
+We ask that parents make a contribution of £10 per year per child to support the Governors’ responsibility to maintain the building, grounds and equipment.
+This is a voluntary confidential contribution and it will not be detrimental to your child if you do not contribute.
+This donation will be set up during each academic year through our online facility, ParentMail®– we will notify you when.

 Your child is eligible for free school milk until his/her 5th birthday.
 Milk is given to your child each day, usually in the afternoon.
 Once your child turns five, you have the option of then purchasing milk for your child using the School Milk Service.